Proceedings of the Fifth Interdisciplinary Symposium

 Title & Name: Full title of the article and your name, centered, above the body text

 Body Text: Align text left, do not justify or hyphenate line breaks.
 Indent the first line of all new paragraphs .3 inch.
 Leave no extra space between paragraphs.
-Section headers are required and should be flush left and bold, typed in the normal style.
+Section headers should be flush left and bold, typed in the normal style.

-Acknowledgments: if desired should appear in an endnote attached to the title or conclusion.
+Acknowledgments: if desired should appear in a footnote attached to the title or conclusion.

-Artwork: Artwork and tables should be submitted in separate .jpeg files with their places in the text clearly marked, i.e. [figure 1 here].
+Artwork: Artwork should be submitted in separate .jpg files with at least 300 dpi for grey scale and color pictures (RGB) and 600 dpi for black and white pictures and drawings.
+Tables and charts should be submitted in .xls (Excel).
+Their places in the text clearly marked, i.e. (Fig. 1 here).
+Include appropriate captions for each image.
 Please follow the University of Chicago Guidelines for preparation and submission of artwork.

 Copyright: If the artwork you submit has been published elsewhere or is otherwise copyrighted, we must have a letter of permission from the copyright holder granting worldwide print and electronic reproduction rights, in perpetuity.
-Any artwork is not your own, must have its source clearly identified.
 Authors are responsible for guaranteeing their legal permission to use any and all material submitted.

-Punctuation: For possessives of proper names ending in s or another sibilant, add ’s, e.g. Childs’s Introduction, Jones’s views, Harris’s work.
+Punctuation: For possessives of proper names ending in s or another sibilant, add ’s, e.g. Childs’s Introduction, Jones’s views, but the chorus’ song.

-Quotations: If more than four lines are quoted, indent from left margin.
-Otherwise, quotes should be enclosed in double quotation marks, single quotation marks being used only for quotes within a quotation.
+Quotations: If more than four lines are quoted, indent .3 inch from left margin.
+Otherwise, quotes should be enclosed in double quotation marks.

 Examples of Citation Style (for more, see Chicago Manual of Style “Notes & Bibliography”)